91jpark19/2021_Spring_finals/README.md

 **1. Motivation**

-One of the great founding father Thomas Jefferson once said, "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants" in his [letter](//www.loc.gov/exhibits/jefferson/jefffed.html#105) to William Smith.
+One of the great founding fathers Thomas Jefferson once said, "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants" in his [letter](//www.loc.gov/exhibits/jefferson/jefffed.html#105) to William Smith.
 The underlying meaning of his word cannot be understood without the context of historical background: oppression of British government and the struggle to earn independency.
 However, from what is being written, it also implies that the prosperity of one country accompanies sacrifices.
 This study examines whether the sacrifices arise from civil war can explain the changes of the level of democracy and liberty of one country.

 **2. Literature Review**